Lazhar Karoui Chebbi

 He studied first in Tozeur, then at the University of Ez-Zitouna in Tunis, where he qualified as a lawyer in 1954.

 Biography

-He studied in Tozeur and then in Zitouna of Tunis.
+Chebbi was born on 7 October 1927 in Chebbia neighborhood in Tozeur where he also finished his primary school education and then studied in Ez-Zitouna of Tunis.
 He graduated from the Tunis School of Law in 1954 and worked as a clerk at the Tunis Court of First Instance and as a lawyer from 7 October 1956 until his appointment as Minister of Justice in 2011.